 - Make certain that a berth is available and there is sufficient depth over the entrance sill before an approach is attempted.

-- Find the marina and track in on its two leading transits marks in line 276° T made up of red triangles on poles with the front close to the entrance and the rear is higher up on the shore behind.
+- Find the marina and track in on its two leading marks in line 276° T marked by orange triangles on poles with the front close to the entrance and the rear close behind.

 Not what you need?